pySourceSDK/ValveBSP/README.md

-# Bsp-tools
+# ValveBSP

-Bsp-tools is a Python library for parsing .bsp files for the Source Engine.
+ValveBSP is a Python library for parsing .bsp files for the Source Engine.
 It provides provides access to lump data.

 ### Currently supported lumps